nilavtalukdar06/to-do-app/README.md

     }
 ```

-## API Endpoints
-- **GET /api/tasks**: Retrieves all tasks.
-- **POST /api/tasks**: Creates a new task.
-- **PUT /api/tasks**: Updates a task's status to true.
-- **DELETE /api/tasks**: Deletes a task by document ID.

-## Project Structure
-- **/lib/models**: Contains Mongoose models.
-- **/lib/config**: Handles database connections.
-- **/app/api/tasks**: API routes that interact with the database.
-- **/README.md**: Project documentation.

 ## Contribution Guidelines
-When contributing, please follow these guidelines:

 - Fork the repository and create a feature branch.
 - Adhere to the existing project structure and coding style.
-- Write clear and descriptive commit messages.
+- Write clear commit messages.
-- Test your changes and ensure existing tests pass.
+- Test your changes thoroughly and ensure all existing tests pass.
-- Submit a pull request with a detailed description of your changes.
+- Create a pull request with a detailed description of your changes.

-## Setup
-1. Clone the repository.
-2. Run `npm install` to install dependencies.
-3. Set the `DATABASE_URL` environment variable with your MongoDB connection string.
-4. Run the development server with `npm run dev`.

-## Data Flow Summary
-- Client requests are received by Next.js API routes.
-- API routes initialize a connection with MongoDB using the `connectDb` utility.
-- CRUD operations are performed on the tasks collection using Mongoose models.
-- Responses are sent back to the client after database operations.

-## License
+## Additional Information

-This project is open source.
+- The project leverages modern JavaScript features and ESLint for code quality.
+- For any queries, please refer to the issues section or contact the maintainer.